 It is imperative to follow your diabetes management plan.

-What is Ketosis and Ketoacidosis is something that really needs clarification.
+What are Ketosis and Ketoacidosis is something that really needs clarification?

 As this article explains Ketosis is a planned, desired result of a severely low carbohydrate diet where accelerated weight loss is desired.